-During years 5 and 6, pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: Planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary Taking measurements, using a range of scientific equipmer with increasing accuracy and precision, taking repeat readings when appropriate Recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, scatter graphs, bar and line graphs Using test results to make predictions to set up further comparative and fair tests Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations Identifying scientific evidence that has been used to suppo or refute ideas or arguments. to identify, classify and describe living things and materials, and identify patterns that might be found in the natural environment.
+YEAR 5/6 During years 5 and 6, pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: Planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary Taking measurements, using a range of scientific equipment, with increasing accuracy and precision, taking repeat readings when appropriate Recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, scatter graphs, bar and line graphs Using test results to make predictions to set up further comparative and fair tests Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations Identifying scientific evidence that has been used to support or refute ideas or arguments.
+Pupils in years 5 and 6 should use their science experiences to: explore ideas and raise different kinds of questions; select and plan the most appropriate type of scientific enquiry to use to answer scientific questions; recognise when and how to set up comparative and fair tests and explain which variables need to be controlled and why.
+They should use and develop keys and other information records to identify, classify and describe living things and materials, and identify patterns that might be found in the natural environment.
 They should make their own decisions about what observations to make, what measurements to use and how long to make them for, and whether to repeat them; choose the most appropriate equipment to make measurements and explain how to use it accurately.
 They should decide how to record data from a choice of familiar approaches; look for different causal relationships in their data and identify evidence that refutes or supports their ideas.
-They should use their results to identify when further I can plan different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary I can take measurements, using a range of scientific equipment, with increasing accuracy and precision I can record data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, and bar and line graphs I can use test results to make predictions to set up further comparative and fair tests I can use simple models to describe scientific ideas I can report and present findings from enquiries, including conclusions, causal relationships and explanations of results, in oral and written forms such as displays and other presentations I can identify scientific evidence that has been used to support or refute ideas or arguments -- --- ---
+They should use their results to identify when further tests and observations might be needed; recognise which secondary sources will be most useful to research their ideas and begin to separate opinion from fact.
+They should use relevant scientific language and illustrations to discuss, communicate and justify their scientific ideas and should I can plan different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary.
+I can take measurements, using a range of scientific equipment, with increasing accuracy and precision.
+I can record data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, and bar and line graphs.
+I can use test results to make predictions to set up further comparative and fair tests.
+I can use simple models to describe scientific ideas.
+I can report and present findings from enquiries, including conclusions, causal relationships and explanations of results, in oral and written forms such as displays and other presentations.
+I can identify scientific evidence that has been used to support or refute ideas or arguments. or refute ideas or arguments. and begin to separate opinion from fact.
+They should use relevant scientific language and illustrations to discuss,